wandyezj/wandyezj.github.io/docs/_drafts/codeday-labs.md

 Should have two options with the 3rd option being 'something else' have students propose something.

 ### Tasks

 These are the tasks to be accomplished by the next meeting.

+- Send Resumes
+    - The mentor should collect and review all team members current resumes to get an understanding of students current skill level.
+- Have students select a meeting time hey can work together independently

 ## Weekly Meetings